kubevela/catalog/README.md

 - An experimental addon must meet these conditions to be promoted as a verified one.

-  - This addon must be tested by addon's [e2e-test](./test/e2e-test/addon-test) to guarantee this addon can ben enabled successfully.
+  - This addon must be tested by addon's [e2e-test](./test/e2e-test/addon-test) to guarantee this addon can be enabled successfully.

   - This addon must have some basic but necessary information.